Adopted 18 February 2001, revised 26 May 2002, 20th May 2007 and 8th October 2021.

-[2.1] promote and encourage interest in, and the study of, the history of Liverpool and its environs,chiefly by means of regular meetings and publications, but also by visits and support of local organisations with compatible aims.
+[2.1] promote and encourage interest in, and the study of, the history of Liverpool and its environs, chiefly by means of the website, regular meetings and publications, but also by visits and support of local organisations with compatible aims.
 To achieve that object it may

-[2.2] obtain, collect and receive money, funds, books and artefacts by way of subscriptions, contributions, donations, sales and any other lawful activities, for the purposes of the Society.
+[2.2] obtain, collect and receive money, funds, books by way of subscriptions, contributions, donations, sales and any other lawful activities, for the purposes of the Society.

 [2.3] disburse or otherwise dispose of such money, funds, books and artefacts in pursuit of any lawful activities which promote the purposes of the Society.

-[3.1] The Society shall have five classes of membership, namely:
+[3.1] The Society shall have eight classes of membership, namely:

-[4.2] Annual subscriptions shall become due on the first day of April each year.
-Members whose subscriptions are not paid by the start of the Annual General Meeting shall forfeit their right to vote.
-Members whose subscriptions are twelve months in arrears shall be deemed to have resigned their membership.
+[4.2] Annual subscriptions shall become due on the same date that the membership was taken out annually.
+Members whose subscriptions are three months in arrears shall be deemed to have resigned their membership.

 [4.3] Subscription rates for the different classes of membership of the Society shall be such sums as may be recommended by the committee and approved by a simple majority vote at the Annual General Meeting.
-Until otherwise decided, the annual subscriptions payable by the various classes of membership shall be: Ordinary £10.00 Joint £15.00 Student £5.00 Life £100.00 Corporate £25.00
+Until otherwise decided, the annual subscriptions payable by the various classes of membership shall be: Individual £20 [or £15].
+Joint £30 [or £20].
+Student £10.00 International £30 [or £15].
+Corporate £40.00

 VOTING RIGHTS